-A MP#3 requirement is for your group to create an action flyer.
+I will introduce to you - how to make a flyer for your cause.
+We will work on it, MP #2 and MP#3.
 This flyer needs to include your group name and mission statement.
 It must be truthful and professional.
 You cannot handout informational flyers until mr wood has okayed them.
-Then Find a high traffic location, and talk with people. for interventions #2 or #3 or #5 you may create a petition for individuals to sign.
+Then Find a high traffic location, and talk with people.
+For interventions #2 or #3 or #5 you may create a petition for individuals to sign.
 That petition would then be sent onto a third party with the intention of pressuring the individual to better see your viewpoint.